sarahpenney/SCSS-with-bootstrap4/README.md

 ### NOTES ABOUT THE PROJECT

+Showcasing AngularJS, Bootstrap4 and Sass.
+Small TODO's in the project showing what I would have done with more time and small sass changes to be made.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.